lokesh040306/apexaiq2026/README.md

 This repository contains my weekly learning, research, and practical implementations completed during my internship at ApexaiQ.

-The focus of this work is to build a strong understanding of API systems, cybersecurity concepts, and core JavaScript fundamentals through both theory and hands-on coding.der giving it a star!
+The focus of this work is to build a strong understanding of API systems, cybersecurity concepts, and core JavaScript fundamentals through both theory and hands-on coding.